fabiolnh/ddd/README.md

 - Understanding the Domain as a whole and decoupling this Domain in small parts (knowledge areas).
 - You do not only see the specific project, you see the organization as a whole.
-- It is always applicable, different from Taticcal
+- It is always applicable, different from Tactical
 - Domain: "Is the problem" of what we need to solve
 - We need to watch the whole
 - Every domain has to have a subdomain
-- Subdomais: (Knowledge Areas)
+- Subdomains: (Knowledge Areas)
   * **Core or Basic**: More important.
 Brings value to the company.
 You put all the force to it.
   * **Support**: Complementary with the Core.
 Without it there is no success in the business
   * **Generic**: can be delegated to another company

   ![Branas](https://github.com/fabiolnh/ddd/blob/main/assets/Subdomains.png)

 - Bounded Context: Is the project (Code Based) (in DDD, it does not worry about resources.
-Ex: a bouded context can be a microservice, but DDD does not know what microservice is.
+Ex: a bounded context can be a microservice, but DDD does not know what microservice is.
 But DDD, it does not matter.
-DDD is worries about the Domain).
-It is a way to modulirize.
-To reduce accoumplament in the code.
+DDD is worried about the Domain).
+It is a way to modularize.
+To reduce accouplement in the code.
 - Ex: Online Product Sell System
 - OBS: Subdomain and Bounder Context are not always are 1:1
   ![Branas](https://github.com/fabiolnh/ddd/blob/main/assets/Subdomains%20Decomposion.png)
-  * C -> Molotythic
+  * C -> Monolithic

   ![Branas](https://github.com/fabiolnh/ddd/blob/main/assets/Example.png)